ChetanXpro/video-transcoding-service/README.md

 # video-transcoding-service

-- /auth - Function to check if user is a teacher , if authenticated then it will return presign put url
+- /auth - Function to check if user is authorized , if authenticated then it will return presign put url
 - /ecs-task - Docker container with ffmpeg installed to transcode videos.
 - /trigger-service - S3 will trigger this function when someone upload any video in s3
 - /webui - basic frontend for video transcoding service